 This review covers the Disney World Monorail transportation system.
 The Disney World Monorail is one of the most popular and well-known transportation systems at the Walt Disney World theme parks.

 Whether it’s your first visit or the 100th, one of the most important ways to prepare for your Walt Disney World vacation is to familiarize yourself with transportation.
-Disney provides free transportation to and from their parks and some resorts on property.
+Disney provides free transportation to and from their parks and several of the resorts on property.

-Learning how to best maneuver transportation will benefit your trip in many ways.
-After all, time is money, and you probably will be spending a lot of both here.
+Therefore, learning how to best maneuver monorail transportation will benefit your trip in many ways.
+After all, time is money, and you probably will be spending a lot of both at Disney World.

 2021 Disney Monorail Updates